raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

     ?
 Me miró como si fuera la última vez que nos veríamos : `She looked at me as though it were the last time we’d meet` ?
 Se comportaron como si todo fuera una broma : `They behaved as though it were all a joke`

+tanto[s] como
-tantos como = as many as
+    = as many as (contables
+    = as much as (incontables)
     ?
-Hay tantas manzanas como naranjas en la cesta : `There are as many apples as oranges in the basket`
+Hay tantas manzanas como naranjas en la cesta : `There are as many apples as oranges in the basket` ?
+Hay tanto dinero como tiempo en el proyecto : `There is as much money as time in the project`

 coincide con
     = matches